-For correct measurement and to obtain a valid value, the test should only be performed from one device connected to the router via cable (disconnect other devices from the network to eliminate their influence on the test results).
+For correct measurement and to obtain a valid value, the test should only be performed from one client connected to the router via cable (disconnect other clients from the network to eliminate their influence on the test results).

-Do not perform the test from devices connected to the router via Wi-Fi.
-If the internet connection to the router comes over a network cable (dedicated line), then the measurement should be carried out from a device connected to the router by cable.
+Do not perform the test from clients connected to the router via Wi-Fi.
+If the internet connection to the router comes over a network cable (dedicated line), then the measurement should be carried out from a client connected to the router by cable.

 Do not use a traffic priority.
-If traffic priority is used, the hardware network accelerator (ppe hardware; hwnat) is disabled for the device, as the accelerator does not know how to handle traffic prioritization.
+If traffic priority is used, the hardware network accelerator (ppe hardware; hwnat) is disabled for the client device, as the accelerator does not know how to handle traffic prioritization.
 If the accelerator is switched off, the speed may be reduced.
-On the 'Device lists' page, set the 'Traffic priority' field to 'Normal (Default)' for the tested device.
+On the 'Client Lists' page, set the 'Traffic priority' field to 'Normal (Default)' for the tested client device.